 How Long Do I Marinate Vegetables?

 And now you’re off to the races.
 Check out Minimum Safe Internal Temperatures Chart for all kinds of meat!

-Try these marinades:
+Try these Marinade Recipes: